 The Bachelor of Arts in International Relations is a three-year undergraduate program offering a modern and interdisciplinary education in international relations.
-The program builds on knowledge of theoretical and philosophical concepts across historical contexts helping students better understand politics internationally as well as domestically.
+The program builds on the knowledge of theoretical and philosophical concepts across historical contexts helping students better understand politics internationally as well as domestically.
 The curriculum offers a balanced mix of courses on political and international relations theory, economy, philosophy and history which provide students with a solid knowledge base for their further specialization in required and elective courses dedicated to international security, foreign policy or European integration.
 The curriculum is complemented by a range of skills-oriented courses on writing, research or classes increasing student’s proficiency in languages other than English.

-Upon completion, our students acquire the ability to critically examine and address the international/intercultural challenges of our time, such as global inequalities, economic dependency, conflict and security, or globalization including the evolving roles of organizations such as the United Nations, NATO and the European Union.
+Upon completion, our students acquire the ability to critically examine and address the international/intercultural challenges of our time, such as global inequalities, economic dependency, conflict, and security, or globalization including the evolving roles of organizations such as the United Nations, NATO, and the European Union.

 The B.A. in International Relations program at Anglo-American University is delivered by a faculty of experts from all over the world.
 They bring to the classroom the highest qualifications and professional experience.

 Graduates of the B.A. in International Relations can expect to: